After a lifetime on stage and screen, the legendary English actor, Sir Laurence Olivier, once admitted that he had always suffered from stage fright.

 - Spend time on safe activities, like paperwork, instead of face-to-face prospecting.

 - Make excuses when asked about why they aren’t getting in front of customers.

 - Hide behind social media busywork.

-If you aren’t making your sales numbers, the problem might be call reluctance.
+If you aren’t making your sales numbers, the problem might be call-reluctance.
 If you recognize any of their – or your – behavior in the list above, take stock of the four points that sustained Sir Lawrence and JB, whom you no doubt have by now determined is your apparently not-so-humble correspondent.

 There’s a good chance that you’ll need help with the first point, recognition, because it’s difficult to acknowledge our own shortcomings.
 And the third one, taking steps to minimize the challenge, will likely require help from a professional trainer.